- Pelvic floor problems

-Qualifications: BM BCh MA DM FRCS|
+|Qualifications:||BM BCh MA DM FRCS|

-This culminated in his election as a Hunterian Professor at the Royal College of Surgeons in 2005.
-Mr Jones has also published two books and over a hundred journal articles and book chapters.
+This culminated in his election as a Hunterian Professor, at the Royal College of Surgeons in 2005.
+Mr Jones has also published two books and over a hundred medical journal articles, or specialist book chapters.

 - Association of Coloproctology of Great Britain and Ireland